RakibRahman/Go/OOP-Notes.md

 Key Features:

 Class-based: Code is organized into classes, which define the blueprint for objects.
+Class - blueprint of object Object - abstraction of entity

 Encapsulation: Bundling of data and methods within classes to restrict access and protect state.